Sinlessness of Mary: Oriental Orthodoxy

+TEWAHEDO CHURCH: FAITH, ORDER OF WORSHIP AND ECUMENICAL RELATIONS” published in 1996 on page 51.

 Lutheranism

 Martin Luther taught the lifelong sinlessness of Mary, a doctrine inherited by certain adherents of the high church Lutheran tradition.
 The Smalcald Articles, a Lutheran confession of faith, declare "that the Son became man in this manner: he was conceived by the Holy Spirit, without the cooperation of man, and was born of the pure, holy, and ever-virgin Mary."
 The theologian Kristofer Carlson, in explicating the Book of Concord, writes that "When Lutherans confess Mary as pure & holy, it is a reference to the chastity and sinlessness of Mary."
 Certain Lutheran denominations, such as the Wisconsin Evangelical Lutheran Synod, however, assert that "Jesus Christ, came to save people from their sins, including Mary."

 Comparison with Catholic doctrine

 The Catholic Church teaches the Marian dogma of the Immaculate Conception, that Mary was conceived without original sin.

 Outside of dogma, there is a common belief that Mary was also sinless personally.
 Pope Pius XII's 1943 encyclical Mystici corporis Christi from holds that Mary, was "free from all sin, original or personal".